octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.12 - 2024-11-26 =
+* Updated list of default Loop property types
+* Cater for double serialized fields like floorplans in Houzez WP REST API imports
+* Exclude more fields imported from Houzez WP REST API
+* Ensure order of images is retained when importing from WP REST API
+* New filter to set per page requested in REST API calls
+* Correct property ID/ref being overwritten due to internal Houzez code
+* Look at country taxonomy when setting country in Facebook exports
+* Inmobalia import fixes to beds, baths, descriptions and import sizes
+* Declared compatibility with WordPress 6.7.1

 = 2.4.11 - 2024-10-29 =
 * Added support for REAXML files provided via URL